 We will have a continuing need for capital to finance our operations.
-The Capital One Credit Facility contains affirmative and negative covenants usual and customary for leveraged financings, including:
+As of December 31, 2016, the Capital One Credit Facility contained affirmative and negative covenants usual and customary for leveraged financings, including:

-- maintaining an interest coverage ratio of at least 2.0 to 1.0 - maintaining an asset coverage ratio of at least 2.25 to 1.0 and - maintaining a minimum consolidated tangible net worth, excluding Structured Subsidiaries, of at least \$50 million.
+- maintaining an interest coverage ratio of at least 2.0 to 1.0; - maintaining an asset coverage ratio of at least 2.25 to 1.0; and - maintaining a minimum consolidated tangible net worth, excluding Structured Subsidiaries, of at least \$50.0 million.